dtjohnso/dtjohnso.github.com/source/_posts/2013-12-06-student-work-showcase-baptist-history-timeline.markdown

 ### Pedagogy

-One oversight in my [project definition][project] was any reference to grammar, spelling, and capitalization.
+One oversight in my project definition was any reference to grammar, spelling, and capitalization.
 I shouldn't need to worry about this at this level, but the simple reality is that my students tend to struggle with these things.
 This should factor into their marks, but it didn't for this class because my expectations were too idealistic.

 ### Content